How to Disenroll from Clover

 When and how often can I make changes to my Medicare coverage, and what options do I have?

 There are federal requirements in place about when and how often you can make changes to your Medicare coverage, as well as what options are available to you.
-Please refer to Chapter 10 of the Evidence of Coverage to see these new rules.
+Please refer to Chapter 10 of the Evidence of Coverage to see these rules.

 If I want to disenroll from Clover, what actions should I take?

 First, confirm the kind of change you'd like to make, and if the timing for this change is permitted by the above rules—otherwise you won’t be able to make a change to your Medicare coverage.

 Your next action step for leaving Clover will depend on whether you’re switching to Original Medicare or one of the other options described above.

 If I switch from Clover to Original Medicare, do I need to join a prescription drug plan?

 Original Medicare doesn't cover many prescription drugs outside the hospital setting.
 So, if you want to switch from Clover to Original Medicare, you should consider joining a Medicare (Part D) prescription drug plan.
 To get information about prescription drug plans in your area, call 1-800-MEDICARE (1-800-633-4227), which is the national Medicare helpline.
 TTY users should call 1-877-486-2048.
 You can call 24 hours a day, 7 days a week.

 If I switch from Clover to Original Medicare, do I need to buy a Medigap (Medicare supplement insurance) policy?

 If you want to switch from Clover to Original Medicare, you should consider buying a Medigap policy to supplement your Original Medicare coverage.
-For Medigap advice, including how and when to buy a policy, contact the your State Health Insurance Assistance Program (SHIP).
+For Medigap advice, including how and when to buy a policy, contact your State Health Insurance Assistance Program (SHIP).
 SHIP can also let you know if you've got a guaranteed issue right to buy a Medigap policy.